open-component-model/ocm-spec/doc/01-model/06-conventions.md

    - The set of additional key-value pairs MUST exactly match the subject's `extraIdentity`: every key in the `identity` entry MUST be present and equal in the subject's `extraIdentity`, and the subject's `extraIdentity` MUST NOT contain any keys not present in the `identity` entry.
-5. Resources that pass all checks are companions of the subject.
+5. Resources that pass all checks are derived artefacts of the subject.